swiftlang/swift/docs/StringManifesto.md

 ### C String Interop

-Our support for interoperation with nul-terminated C strings is scattered and incoherent, with 6 ways to transform a C string into a `String` and four ways to do the inverse.
+Our support for interoperation with null-terminated C strings is scattered and incoherent, with 6 ways to transform a C string into a `String` and four ways to do the inverse.
 These APIs should be replaced with the following